 How to cancel your tickets via PRS Counter

 Not only ticket reservation but cancellation is also done at PRS windows.
 Passengers who have to cancel their tickets because of any unavoidable reasons can do it offline.
 The passengers need to visit the nearest PRS window and fill the cancellation form along with the tickets generated.
-The amount is refunded after deduction of cancelation charges specified by the railway authorities.
-The PRS tickets can also be canceled through IRCTC ticket booking website but the amount shall be collected from the origin station’s PRS counter only.
-The passengers can also cancel their train tickets through SMS services launched by Indian Railway authority.
+The amount is refunded after the deduction of cancellation charges specified by the railway authorities.
+The PRS tickets can also be cancelled through the IRCTC ticket booking website but the amount shall be collected from the origin station’s PRS counter only.
+The passengers can also cancel their train tickets through SMS services launched by the Indian Railway authority.
 To cancel, passengers need to type “CANCEL #(PNR NUMBER)#(TRAIN NUMBER)” and send it to 139.
-The tickets get canceled after this process but the refunded amount shall be collected from PRS window only.
+The tickets get cancelled after this process but the refunded amount shall be collected from the PRS window only.

-- 15 Lakh Transactions a Day: The PRS counters carries out more than 15 lakh transaction in a day.
-This increases to two fold during festive season.
+- 15 Lakh Transactions a Day: The PRS counters carry out more than 15 lakh transaction in a day.
+This increases twofold during the festive season.

 - Coaching Refund System: Soon PRS is to be integrated with Passenger Reservation System.

-- Break Journey: Though the system of break journey is partially shifted online, there’re certain formalities which has to be completed only via PRS counters and the station master.
+- Break Journey: Though the system of break journey is partially shifted online, there’re certain formalities that have to be completed only via PRS counters and the station master.

 - Defence Quota Rebate: Every train has a special quota allocated for defence personnel.
 Though the ticket can be booked online, to claim the rebate value, the personnel has to approach the MCO office with a valid Id.